atomirex/fidotron/README.md

 * Android
     * AndroidAsync based client (derived from the pub/sub js)
     * Android video player controlled from bus
+    * Photo/video upload when produced (and audio recordings)
+    * Notification bridge (both listen to existing and create new)
 * Arduino
     * Blast implementation
 * Build and tools